Go Fund Lilliput Records on Milwaukee’s East Side

 The Exclusive Company

-The Exclusive Company (1669 N. Farwell Ave.), a record store on Milwaukee’s East Side, announced last week that they are closing their doors in the next few months along with the rest of their stores across the state.
+The Exclusive Company (1669 N. Farwell Ave.), a record store on Milwaukee’s East Side, announced last week that they are closing their doors in the next few months.
 However, a prospective new store called Lilliput Records is crowdfunding to fill the East Side space.

 Lilliput Records logo